Powers of the edge ideals and matchings in hypergraphs: Preliminaries

 \begin{notation} For given $I$ and $t$ with described notions, suppose that $A$ is the $n\times m$ matrix with columns $\textbf{a}_1, \dots, \textbf{a}_m$, and $B$ is the $m\times p_{m,t}$ matrix with columns $\textbf{b}_1, \dots, \textbf{b}_{p_{m,t}}$.
 Also for all $\ell_1, \dots, \ell_i\in \{1,\dots, p_{m,t}\}$, $B[\ell_1, \dots , \ell_i]$ is the $m\times i$ submatrix of $B$ with columns $\textbf{b}_{\ell_1}, \dots, \textbf{b}_{\ell_i}$ and $B[\ell_1, \dots ,\widehat{\ell_k},\dots, \ell_i]$ is the $m\times (i-1)$ submatrix of $B$ with columns $\textbf{b}_{\ell_1}, \dots, \textbf{b}_{\ell_{k-1}},\textbf{b}_{\ell_{k+1}}, \dots, \textbf{b}_{\ell_i}$ (of course after ordering $\ell_1, \dots , \ell_i$).
 Moreover for each real matrix $C=(c_{i,j})_{p\times q}$, we assign the vector

 Also recall that for each real vector $\textbf{c}=(c_1, \dots , c_n)$, the sum of $\textbf{c}$ is $\mathrm{Sum}(\textbf{c})=c_1+\dots +c_n$. \end{notation}

 Suppose that $\Delta$ is a simplicial complex whose vertices are labelled by the minimal monomial generators of $I$ and whose faces are labelled by the least common multiple of the vertices of that face.
 Then we say that $\Delta$ \textbf{supports a free resolution} $F_\bullet$ of $R/I$ or $F_\bullet$ \textbf{is supported on} $\Delta$ if the labelling of the vertices of $\Delta$ satisfies certain properties and the simplicial chain complex of $\Delta$ can be homogenized using the monomial labels on the faces.
-Since a free resolution is exact, it is a simplicial resolution and so in view of \cite{B+P+S} it is elegantly structured.
-A well-known simplicial complex which supports a free resolution of $R/I$ is Taylor complex of $I$ which is introduced and studied by Diana Taylor in her thesis \cite{Taylor}. \textbf{Taylor complex} of $I$ is a simplex on $m$ vertices labelled by the minimal monomial generators of $I$.
-We denote it by $\mathrm{Taylor}(I)$.
-The simplicial resolution associated to $\mathrm{Taylor}(I)$ is called Taylor resolution of $I$.
-Taylor resolution is usually far from minimal free resolution, but it is known that if $I$ is a monomial ideal with a free resolution supported on a simplicial complex $\Delta$, then $\Delta$ has to be a subcomplex of $\mathrm{Taylor}(I)$.
-We are going to use some simplicial resolutions for the $t$th power of the monomial ideal $I$.
-So, smaller subcomplexes of $\mathrm{Taylor}(I^t)$ which supports a free resolution of $R/I^t$ may be helpful for computing or better bounding the Betti numbers and graded Betti numbers of $R/I^t$.
-In view of \cite{B+P+S}, if $\Delta$ supports a free resolution $F_\bullet$ of $I^t$, then $\Delta$ is a subcomplex of $\mathrm{Taylor}(I^t)$ and $F_\bullet$ can be structured as follows.
+A well-known simplicial complex which supports a free resolution of $R/I$ is Taylor complex of $I$ which is a simplex on $m$ vertices labelled by the minimal monomial generators of $I$ and is denoted by $\mathrm{Taylor}(I)$.